Goodwin Fire: Fire

 By June 29, the containment of the Goodwin Fire's spread was estimated at 43%.
 Evacuation orders for residents of Mayer were lifted, as were all preemptive evacuation orders.
 SR 69 reopened on June 30.
-Firefighting aircraft were grounded on June 28 by a civilian drone flying over the burn area, a crime in Arizona for which the drone's operator was arrested on July 1.
+Firefighting aircraft were grounded on June 28 by a civilian drone flying over the burn area, a crime in Arizona (causing interference with emergency or law-enforcement efforts) for which the drone's operator was arrested on July 1.
 The operator was charged on July 7 with hindering firefighting efforts, but the charges were dropped on August 18.
 By July 4, when firefighting aircraft were again grounded by civilian drones, the Goodwin Fire had grown to 28,508 acre but had been 91% contained.
 The fire was fully contained on July 10.